NOTICE OF PRIVACY PRACTICES

 For Payment.
 We will use and disclose your health information for activities that are necessary to receive payment for our services, such as determining insurance coverage, billing, payment and collection, claims management, and medical data processing.
 For example, we may tell your health plan about a treatment you are planning in order to receive approval or to determine whether your plan will pay for the proposed treatment.
 We may disclose your health information to other health care providers so they can receive payment for health care services that they provided to you, such as your personal physician, and other physicians involved in your health care such as an anesthesiologist, pathologist, radiologist, or emergency physician, and ambulance services.
 We may also give information to other third parties or individuals who are responsible for payment for your health care, such as the named insured under the health policy who will receive an explanation of benefits (EOB) for all beneficiaries who are covered under the insured’s plan.

 Facility Directory.
 The facility directory is available so that your family, friends, and clergy can visit you and generally know how you are doing.
-We may include your name, location in the facility, your general condition (for example, fair or stable, and your religious affiliation in the facility directory.
+We may include your name, location in the facility, your general condition (for example, fair or stable), and your religious affiliation in the facility directory.
 The directory information, except for your religious affiliation, may be released to people who ask for you by name.
 Your name and religious affiliation may be given to a member of the clergy such as a priest or rabbi, even if they don’t ask for you by name.
-You must notify the SCHS Patient Access Department at 973-625-6524 verbally or in writing if you do not want us to release information about you in the facility directory.
+You must notify the Admitting Dept. by calling 973-625-6524 or send a written request to Admitting Dept., Saint Clare’s Health System, 25 Pocono Road, Denville, NJ 07834 if you do not want us to release information about you in the facility directory.
 If you do not want information released in the facility directory, we cannot tell members of the public such as flower or other delivery services or friends and family that you are here or about your general condition.

 Future Communications.
 We may provide communications to you with newsletters or other means regarding treatment options, health related information, disease management programs, wellness programs, or other community based initiatives or activities in which our facility is participating.

 Fundraising Activities.
-We may use your health information, or disclose your health information to a foundation related to us for SCHS’s fundraising efforts.
+We may use your health information, or disclose your health information to foundation related to us for Saint Clare’s Health System’s fundraising efforts.
 These funds would be used to expand and improve services and programs we provide to the community.
 We would only release information such as your name, address, other contact information, age, gender, dates of birth, health insurance status, the dates you received treatment or services from us, the department of service and the outcome of those services.
 You have a right to opt out of receiving such communications.
-To opt out of these communications, contact Saint Clare’s Foundation, Inc. at 140 Diamond Spring Road, Denville, NJ 07834 in writing stating that you do not want to receive information.
+To opt out of these communications, contact Saint Clare’s Foundation: 973-983-5300.

 Research.
-We may use and disclose your health information to researchers either when you authorize the use and disclosure of your health information, or the SCHS Institutional Review Board and/or Privacy Board approves an authorization waiver for the use and disclosure of your health information for a research study.
+We may use and disclose your health information to researchers either when you authorize the use and disclosure of your health information, or an Institutional Review Board and/or Privacy Board approves an authorization waiver for the use and disclosure of your health information for a research study.
+A waiver may allow a researcher to use or disclose your health information to prepare for research, to screen and identify participants for inclusion in a research study, or to conduct research on a decedent’s information.

 Organ and Tissue Donation.
 If you are an organ donor, we may release your health information to organizations that handle organ procurement and transplantation or to an organ donation bank as necessary to facilitate organ or tissue donation and transplantation.